jbsouthe/appd-etl-export-tool/README.md

 * LinkToControllerHostname, we want to link the controller section above to the analytics for that controller in case you want to load all saved searches, and not define them manually in this section
 * AdjustEndTimeMinutes this is the amount of time to skew the end time of the query to analytics, setting this to 5 minutes ensures all data that will be written from agents makes it in.
 Under some crazy conditions this delay may need to be extended, if your local event service cluster is super slow or a huge latency is seen on agents sending data.
 Let me know if this becomes a bigger problem.
 * Search, search sections can be added for each query to execute, limit can be excluded, if more than 10k records are available we will switch to a paged query mode and pull everything back with multiple requests.

+### Command line options for extended debug

+In order to print the response data from the controller or analytics to the log file, you must include a command line argument with a string value that is a comma separated list of channels to debug HTTP response data. for example:

+* Controller Data: -DwireTrace=controller
+* Analytics Data: -DwireTrace=analytics
+* Both: -DwireTrace=controller,analytics